Palladium (New York City): The Academy of Music

+The Palladium music venue

+The Palladium, formerly known as the Academy of Music, was reopened by concert promoter Ron Delsener in September 1976 following an extensive refurbishment that updated its facilities and improved its reputation after years of decline.
+Its inaugural program featured a live, radio-broadcast performance by The Band, signaling the building's renewed ambition to serve as a major rock-concert venue.
+The renovation marked a turning point in the site's history, restoring its status as a significant New York performance space.

 Bruce Springsteen & the E Street Band played six shows at the Palladium in October and November 1976, and three more in September 1978.
 Tickets for all three 1978 shows were sold out.

 Frank Zappa and his band performed on and around Halloween several times, including performances in 1977, which were included in the film Baby Snakes, a legendary series of shows in 1978, and a 1981 performance which was simulcast live on radio and MTV.

 New York proto-punk musicians The Patti Smith Group, John Cale, and Television, performed at the Palladium on New Year's Eve 1976.
-The Bay City Rollers performed at The Palladium on January 8, 1977.
+The Bay City Rollers performed at the Palladium on January 8, 1977.
 A performance of the Ramones was recorded at the Palladium on January 7, 1978; and they returned for New Year's Eve 1979.

+Blondie, fresh from their first European tour, performed songs from the Blondie and Parallel Lines albums on May 4, 1978.
+Deborah Harry wore a long sleeve red shirt, with pink panties and red thigh high boots.
+Rockabilly singer Robert Gordon along with guitarist Link Wray opened the show.

-The Police during their Regatta de Blanc World Tour 1979-80 played on November 29th, 1979.
+The Police during their Regatta de Blanc World Tour played on November 29, 1979.
 Kiss played a warm-up show here, in 1980, before they kicked off their Unmasked Tour in Italy; it was Eric Carr's first live performance with the band.
 In 1991, Tin Machine performed at the venue during their It's My Life Tour on November 27 & 29; a portion of these performances were used for their live album Tin Machine Live: Oy Vey, Baby.

-Blondie, fresh from their first European tour, performed songs from the Blondie and Parallel Lines albums, on May 4, 1978.
-Deborah Harry wore a long sleeve red shirt, with pink panties and red thigh high boots.
-Rockabilly legend, Robert Gordon along with master guitarist, Link Wray opened the evening performing classic songs from the likes of Elvis Presley, Bruce Springsteen, Gene Vincent, Eddie Cochran among others.

 On July 25, 1980, Kiss played the venue, their only North American concert in 1980, to introduce new drummer Eric Carr to the American press before heading overseas for their Unmasked Tour.
 Also part of the reason for having the concert was to help subsidize the rental of the Palladium for tour rehearsals with Carr.